Serra Negra Biological Reserve

 Serra Negra Biological Reserve (Reserva Biológica de Serra Negra) is a Biological reserve in the state of Pernambuco, Brazil.

 History

-Indigenous languages such as Huamoé were spoken in the Serra Negra.

 The reserve of 624 ha was created on 20 September 1982.

 The area at time of creation was 1100 ha.
 It became part of the Caatinga Ecological Corridor, created in May 2006.

 The reserve is in parts of the municipalities of Floresta, Inajá and Tacaratu in Pernambuco.
 It is administered by the Chico Mendes Institute for Biodiversity Conservation.
 Today, the purpose of the reserve is to fully preserve the biota without direct human interference other than actions to restore and preserve the natural balance, biological diversity and natural ecological processes.

 Ecosystem

 The Biological Reserve is classed as a "strict nature reserve" under IUCN protected area category Ia.

 The climate of the surrounding area is dry and tropical with an annual average rainfall of 300 to 500 mm and average temperature of 22 to 38 C.

 The reserve occupies the summit of an inselberg, or isolated elevation, and is an island of tropical rainforest in the Caatinga area.

 Tree species include Libidibia ferrea, Copaifera trapezifolia and Tabebuia.

 The grey-breasted parakeet (Pyrrhura griseipectus) is a protected species in the reserve.